dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 Verify that at least the `input_ids` tensor corresponds to what you expect.
 (As mentioned in the skeleton code, the `attention_mask`</code>` is optional for this assignment.)

 ## Part 2: Loading the text files and creating batches

+(This part just introduces some functionalities you may find useful when processing the data: it functions as a stepping stone for what you will do in Part 4.
+You do not have to include solutions to this part in your submission.)

 **Loading the texts.** We will use the [HuggingFace Datasets](https://huggingface.co/docs/datasets/index) library to load the texts from the training and validation text files.
 (You may feel that we are overdoing it, since these are simple text files, but once again we want to introduce you to the standard ecosystem used in NLP.)